FastComments/fastcomments-blog/src/content/(7-08-2020) Create an RSS Feed from Your Comments.md

 The feed will include all comments in the last 30 days.

-That's all there is too it.
+That's all there is to it.
 Happy commenting!

 {{/isPost}}